 Use a Humidifier

-Don’t Smoke Near Your Frenchie
+Don’t Smoke Near Your Frenchie.

-Moreover, just like humans, with passive smoking, French Bulldogs can also develop canine heart diseases, allergies, and lung cancer.
+Moreover, just like humans, with passive smoking, French Bulldogs can also develop canine heart diseases, allergies, and lung cancers.
 Therefore, try to avoid keeping your dog in the smoky room as much as possible.

 Cool Room with Fresh Air